Nyzhnia Rozhanka: Geography

 Mineral springs are located near the villages of Verkhnia Rozhanka and Nyzhnia Rozhanka.

 History and attractions

-The village is known from the 13th century, although the official founding date of the village is 1675.
+The village was first mentioned in the 13th century, although it was officially founded in 1675.

 Until 18 July 2020, Nyzhnia Rozhanka belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

-The village has a monument of Cultural Heritage in Ukraine, which is the bell tower of the Church of the Epiphany 19th century (wooden) (N – 517).
+The village has a Cultural Heritage monument in Ukraine: the wooden bell tower of the 19th-century Church of the Epiphany (N – 517).